Frequently Asked Questions

 When is the best time to submit my application?

 There are no priority deadlines.
-As long as you submit your application by the dates listed on the Admissions page, you’ll be equally considered into the program.
+As long as you submit your application by the dates listed on the Admissions page, you’ll be equally considered for the program.

 Will my application be reviewed if something is missing?